GMC Envoy: 2005

 Following the discontinuation of the Oldsmobile Bravada, GMC expanded its Denali model range to the Envoy for 2005, including both versions of the model line.
 Along with its own grille design and chromed alloy wheels, the interior received standard leather trim, heated power seats, rain-sensing windshield wipers, and upgraded wood trim.

 For all versions of the Envoy, GMC introduced revised seats; optional side airbags were replaced by full-length side curtain airbags (covering all three rows of seats in the Envoy XL).
 The DVD navigation system option was updated, adopting a touchscreen interface.

 The 5.3L V8 was upgraded with a variable-displacement Displacement on Demand system, using four of eight cylinders in low-workload driving.

 2006

 For 2006, Stabilitrak stability control was made a standard feature alongside cruise control, OnStar, and a tire pressure monitoring system.
 The Envoy Denali received updated 18-inch alloy wheels.

 Following low sales of the vehicle, the Envoy XUV was dropped from the model line for 2006.

 2007

 Following the discontinuation of the Envoy XL, all versions of the model line were now offered with five-passenger seating.

 2008

 For 2008, side-curtain airbags (introduced as an option in 2005) were made standard.

 2009

 For 2009, few functional changes were made, with Bluetooth wireless technology for wireless phones added as a new option.

-Following the closure of Moraine Assembly, GMC ended sales of the model line after the 2009 model year, with its role in the GMC line largely succeeded by the GMC Terrain CUV wagon.
-It was the final model year.
+Following the closure of Moraine Assembly, GMC ended sales of the model line after the 2009 model year, with its role in the GMC line largely succeeded by the GMC Terrain CUV/wagon.
+This marked the Envoy's final year.